vasudevchavan/docker-workshop/README.md

 First way of building images using BASH script.

-build.sh script is used to create required runtime.
+./interactive_build.sh script is used to create required runtime.

 Example: